Irgey/AuthenticationRequest/README.md

-# AuthenticationRequest
+# Creatio Test Task (Supprot Developer position)

 Example of using AuthService.svc (C#).

-Pass your parameters to the constructor of the CreatioLogin class:
+Pass your parameters to the constructor of the CreatioDataFetcher class:

 - application url;
 - user login;
 - user password.
-Use method AddCsrfToken for adding authentication cookie to the next request header.
+- Absolute file path, where you want to write request from server

+SQL test task located at: SQLTestTask folder